andyweizhao/capsule_text_classification/README.md

 Notes: Val accuracy and loss are evaluated on dev (single-label), the metrics such as ER and Precision are evaluated on test (multi-label).

 The main functions are already in this repository.
 For any questions, you can report issue here.

+# Reference
+If you find our source code useful, please consider citing our work.

+@article{zhao2018investigating,
+  title={Investigating Capsule Networks with Dynamic Routing for Text Classification}, author={Zhao, Wei and Ye, Jianbo and Yang, Min and Lei, Zeyang and Zhang, Suofei and Zhao, Zhou}, journal={arXiv preprint arXiv:1804.00538}, year={2018}
+}